Xanax Overdose Symptoms, Signs & Treatment

-Xanax, also known generically as alprazolam, is a benzodiazepine medication commonly prescribed for the treatment of anxiety and panic disorder 1.
-More infrequent, off-label uses for Xanax include managing agoraphobia (fear of open spaces) and premenstrual syndrome (PMS) 1.
+Xanax, also known generically as alprazolam, is a benzodiazepine medication commonly prescribed for the treatment of anxiety and panic disorders.1 More infrequent, off-label uses for Xanax include managing agoraphobia (fear of open spaces) and premenstrual syndrome (PMS).1

 Xanax works by decreasing pathologically elevated levels of excitation in the brain.1 For people who suffer from extreme anxiety or debilitating panic disorders, Xanax can be a beneficial drug that can improve quality of life.
-However, due to its rapid delivery of rewarding calming effects, many people chronically abuse this potentially dangerous drug—eventually developing an addiction to Xanax.
+However, due to its rapid delivery of rewarding, calming effects, many people chronically abuse this potentially dangerous drug—eventually developing addictions to Xanax.

 Why Is Xanax Dangerous?

-Xanax poses such a serious threat of overdose because the effects of the drug occur quickly after the drug is ingested 2.
-Compared with many other drugs, Xanax is relatively fast-acting.
-Shortly after being taken orally, it is absorbed through the GI tract into the bloodstream, then shuttled to the brain where it begins to exert its effects.
+Xanax poses such a serious threat of overdose because the effects of Xanax use occur quickly after the drug is ingested.2 Compared with many other drugs, Xanax is relatively fast-acting.
+Shortly after being taken orally, it is absorbed through the GI tract into the bloodstream and is then shuttled to the brain, where it begins to exert its effects.

 When too many Xanax tablets are consumed at once, the body may quickly become overwhelmed with the massive dose.

-Some researchers have suggested that Xanax is significantly more toxic—resulting in more severe, complicated cases of overdose—than other benzodiazepines commonly used to treat anxiety 3.
-As rates of prescribing remain high, drug availability continues to climb.
-Both those with and without valid Xanax prescriptions have begun to use Xanax at higher rates, which in turn may lead to increased numbers of Xanax addiction and overdose.
+Some researchers have suggested that Xanax is significantly more toxic—resulting in more severe, complicated cases of overdose—than other benzodiazepines commonly used to treat anxiety.3 As rates of prescribing remain high, the drug’s availability continues to climb.
+Both those with and without valid Xanax prescriptions have begun to use Xanax at higher rates, which in turn may lead to increased numbers of Xanax addictions and overdoses.

-With it’s quick onset of action, some of the early signs of a Xanax overdose may resemble the side effects of regular Xanax use, which may include 1:
+With its quick onset of action, some of the early signs of a Xanax overdose might resemble the side effects of regular Xanax use, which may include:1

 - Changes in appetite.